MakoWish/clickfix_detection_validator/README.md

 %USERPROFILE%\Documents\928252966059280400\Syncovery.exe
 ```

-If found, the "infection" succeeded, and your Endpoint Protection failed to prevent it.
+If the TXT, PDF, and EXE files are found, the "infection" succeeded, and your Endpoint Protection failed to prevent it.

 #### Clean-Up